Distributed Acoustic/Vibration Sensing (DAS/DVS)

 Before the next laser pulse can be transmitted, the previous pulse must have had time to travel the full length of the fiber and for its reflections to return.
 Hence the maximum pulse rate is determined by the length of the fiber.
 Therefore, acoustic signals can be measured that vary at frequencies up to the Nyquist frequency, which is typically half of the pulse rate.
 As higher frequencies are attenuated very quickly, most of the relevant ones to detect and classify events are in the lower of the 2 kHz range.

 In the very low frequency range, phase-based C-OTDR systems enable the highly sensitive measurement of transient temperatures due to the elongation/compression of the fiber with temperature changes.
 This measurement mode is called Distributed Temperature Gradient Sensing (DTGS) and is well-known in the oil & gas industry.

-With the combination of phase and amplitude measurements, AP Sensing's proprietary 2P squared technology offers low sensitivity to the fading signal commonly observed in other C-OTDR systems.
+With the combination of phase and amplitude measurements, AP Sensing's proprietary 2P squared technology is less affected by the fading signal commonly observed in other C-OTDR systems.

 AP Sensing's DAS system provides constant performance over the entire fiber resulting in a high measurement quality.

 Key Features of AP Sensing’s 2P Squared DAS technology:

 - Accurate measurement and location of the amplitude, frequency and phase of the incident acoustic field

 - True linearity over distance, time and acoustic intensity